 Skip to content

-WyomingLLC logoWyomingLLC
+WyomingLLC

 Canada-US Tax Treaty for Wyoming LLC Owners

 Canada-US tax treaty is active and generous, but Canadian founders face a unique LLC issue.
 CRA may treat US LLCs as opaque (corporation) rather than transparent (pass-through), creating double taxation risk.
-So most Canadian founders we serve either use a Canadian corporation, a US C-Corp via Stripe Atlas, or work with a cross-border CPA to structure the LLC carefully.
+So most Canadian founders either use a Canadian corporation, a US C-Corp via Stripe Atlas, or work with a cross-border CPA to structure the LLC carefully.
 The treaty itself is good, but US LLC structure does not pair cleanly with Canadian residency in many cases.

 Answer

 The Canada-US tax treaty is active, but Canadian residents face a unique wrinkle.
 The CRA does not always recognize US LLC pass-through treatment, so the LLC can sometimes be treated as a corporation for Canadian tax purposes.
 That can create double taxation on the same income.
-So most Canadian founders we serve prefer a C-Corp or speak to a cross-border CPA before forming an LLC.
+So most Canadian founders prefer a C-Corp or speak to a cross-border CPA before forming an LLC.
 The treaty itself drops US dividend withholding to 0% or 15% depending on holdings.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.